 What is an OWI charge?

-Finally, DC has a crime many other jurisdictions do not.
-This crime is called Operating while Impaired or “OWI.”
-OWI is similar to a DUI in terms of how the government can prove the case but the standard is lower in that the government only has to prove that a person was driving and that their ability to drive was impaired to “any degree.”
+Finally, the District of Columbia has a crime many other jurisdictions do not.
+This crime is called Operating While Impaired or “OWI.”
+OWI is similar to a DUI in terms of how the government can prove the case, but the standard is lower in that the government only has to prove that a person was driving and that their ability to drive was impaired to “any degree.”
 OWI carries a maximum penalty of 90 days in jail or a $500 fine for first offenders.
-If you are arrested for an alcohol related driving offense, the government will likely charge you with DUI and OWI.
+If you are arrested for an alcohol-related driving offense, the government will likely charge you with DUI and OWI.

-Based on DC criminal law, the government cannot convict you of both crimes and you cannot be sentenced for both crimes.
+Local criminal law says that the government cannot convict you of both crimes and you cannot be sentenced for both crimes.
 Usually, on the day of trial, the government will dismiss the OWI charge and only proceed on the DUI charge under either method (DUI or DWI) of proof depending on whether a chemical score exists in the case.
-If arrested for DUI or OWI in DC, you should consult an experienced DC DUI lawyer because you could face jail time, fines, probation, loss of driving privileges, and many more consequences of a DUI or OWI conviction.
-In some instance, a conviction can lead to jail time that cannot be served on the weekends.
+If arrested for DUI or OWI, you should consult an experienced DUI lawyer because you could face jail time, fines, probation, loss of driving privileges, and many more consequences of a DUI or OWI conviction.
+In some instances, a conviction can lead to jail time that cannot be served on the weekends.
 In addition, long term consequences for your driver’s license can occur and it may or may not be possible to drive with an interlock ignition device.
 Appealing a DUI conviction is an option but can often only be a “moral” victory if successful.
 That is why securing an aggressive DUI defense attorney for your criminal case is absolutely essential.

-If you are charged with a DUI, you could face serious consequences and should contact a Washington DC DUI lawyer as soon as possible.
-Contact Scrofano Law for a comprehensive consultation by filing out our online form or calling 202-765-3175.
+If you are charged with a DUI, you could face serious consequences and should contact a nearby DC DUI attorney as soon as possible.
+Contact Scrofano Law for a comprehensive consultation by filling out our online form or calling 202-946-7538.